BardicDefense/purple-hack/spells.md

 _Divination (R: Self, D: 12 hours)_
 The caster gains a supernatural knowledge of the paths and perils of their surroundings while travelling overland.
-The caster may choose to apply a +1 bonus that day to either their party’s navigation checks, or their party’s overland random encounter checks.
+The caster applies a +1 bonus that day to their party’s navigation checks.

 #### Gust of Wind

 _Conjuration (R: Self—60 ft × 10 ft line, D: 1 minute)_
 Wind blasts from the caster in the direction faced.
-Unless braced, creatures that start their round in the line must roll equal to or under their Strength on 1D20 or be pushed 5 ft away for each point that they failed the roll by; apply a –5 roll modifier to flying creatures.
+Unless braced, creatures that start their round in the line must make a Strength check or be pushed 5 ft away for each point that they failed the roll by; apply a –2 roll modifier to flying creatures.
 Any creature in the line must spend 2 ft of movement for every 1 ft it moves within the line.
 The gust disperses Fog, Stinking Cloud, and Cloudkill spells, smoke, vapour etc, and extinguishes small open flames like torches.
 Protected flames such as lanterns have a 50% chance to be extinguished.
 The caster can change the direction the line travels as an action during their round.

 #### Invisibility

-_Illusion (R: Short, D: Concentration—1 hour)_
+_Illusion (R: Touch, D: Concentration—1 hour per caster level)_
 One creature or object of up to one size level larger than the caster vanishes from sight.
 An invisible creature can see itself.
-Any light source carried is still visible, and dropped personal items become visible.
+Any light source carried is invisible, but the light it casts is unaffected; dropped personal items become visible.
 The spell ends if the subject attacks, though surprise is very likely.
 Attacks against invisible targets apply a –4 penalty.

 #### Knock

-_Transmutation (R: Short, D: Instant)_
+_Transmutation (R: Touch, D: Instant)_
-AoE: 10 ft, +50 ft per name level.
-The spell opens any stuck, barred, or locked box, door, panel or chest in the area of effect, even if hidden.
-It also loosens shackles or chains, but will not raise a portcullis or the like.
-It temporarily negates Arcane Lock, but otherwise does not affect magic.
-A loud knock sounds when the spell is cast: this counts as noisy.
+The caster knocks on a single closed door, gate, lid, or similar portal with their hand or a staff.
+The portal groans, grumbles, and magically opens.
+Locks and bars are unlocked or removed.
+Arcane Locks are disabled for 1 Turn.
+Shackles or chains are loosened, but the spell will not raise a portcullis or the like.
+Secret doors may be opened, but they must be known to the caster.

+#### Mind Crystal

+_Divination (R: Short, D: 2 hours)_
+Attunes a gem or crystal (of at least 250gp value) to the subtly radiating energies of living minds, allowing the caster to detect the presence of creatures and perceive their thoughts.
+To pick up thoughts, the caster must hold the crystal aloft and focus their concentration in a particular direction for 1 Turn without moving.
+After 1 Turn, the crystal projects the thoughts of all creatures within range in the chosen direction into the caster’s mind.
+If multiple creatures are within range in the direction being focused on, the caster perceives an incomprehensible mix of all their thoughts.
+If the caster focuses for an additional Turn, they can isolate a single creature’s thoughts.
+The spell can be maintained for the duration only if the caster continues to hold the crystal.
+This spell is blocked by 2′ of rock or a thin layer of lead.

 #### Mind Shield

-_Abjuration (R: Touch, D: 4 hours)_
+_Abjuration (R: Touch, D: 12 hours)_
 The subject cannot be detected by mental scans or have their mind or thoughts read, and their saves against mental attacks are one difficulty level lower.
 However, the subject cannot use or receive telepathic signals.

 #### Mirror Image

-_Illusion (R: Self, D: 10 minutes)_
+_Illusion (R: Self, D: 1 hour)_
-1d6 illusory duplicates of the caster appear.
-On a successful direct attack against the caster, roll to see if the caster or an image is struck; any hit on an image causes it to disappear.
+In a flash of prismatic light, 1d6 illusory duplicates of the caster appear.
+The mirror images look and behave exactly as the caster, remaining within 3′.
+The caster’s voice, as well as any subsequent spells cast, emanate randomly from one of the mirror images or the caster’s true form.
+Attacks on the caster destroy one of the mirror images (even if the attack misses).

 #### Pacify

 _Enchantment (R: Medium, D: 1 hour)_
-Save: Hard (Will).
+Save: Willpower 14.
 AoE: Up to 40-ft radius / 16 × 16.
 This spell calms 1d6
 living creatures, ending any arguments, combats, or inclinations to them.
 This does not create friendly feelings, however.
 Creatures with the fewest HD are affected first.
 A pacified creature that takes damage or is attacked breaks free of the spell.

+#### Perceive the Invisible

+_Divination (R: 10' per caster level, D: 1 hour)_
+Invisible creatures and objects in range become visible to the caster, outlined in glittering gold.

 #### Phantasmal Force

 _Illusion (R: Medium, D: Concentration)_
-Save: Hard (Per).
-This spell creates the visual and/or auditory illusion of a known object, creature, or force of up to Medium size.
+Save: Perception 14.
+This spell creates the visual or auditory illusion of a known object, creature, scene, attack, or force of up to a 20' cube area.
 The caster can move the image within the spell’s range.
-Any “damage” dealt directly by the illusion is believed to be real (illusory arrows, pit trap, monster, etc), but vanishes when the illusion is disbelieved or gone.
-A creature reduced to 0 HP in this way passes out for 1D6+2 rounds, then recovers with any phantasmal damage removed.
+Any “damage” dealt directly by the illusion is believed to be real (illusory arrows, pit trap, monster, etc), but vanishes when the illusion is disbelieved or gone and does no real damage and has no permanent effect.
+A creature reduced to 0 HP in this way falls unconscious.
+Illusory damage and effects last for 1d4 Turns.
+An illusory monster can be of a Level no greater than the caster's.
+The monster may be directed to attack, having all its normal capabilities and attack forms.
+It has AC 10 and vanishes if hit in combat.
+If the illusion is of something the caster has not personally seen, viewers gain a +4 bonus to their save.
-The illusion is dispelled if attacked and struck (it has AC 10); illusionary attacks strike with the same base attack bonus as the caster.

 #### Phantom Steed